 Another interesting way to search for answers is to have a place where you can jot down thoughts as they occur to you.
 I like to carry a small spiral notebook in my shirt pocket so I can write down article ideas or thoughts that I can address later.
 If I have been thinking along certain lines, I can attend one meeting and come away with multiple ideas to explore for later.

 My point here is that scriptures are revelation.
 We all have the gift of the Holy Ghost, who brings the revelation.
 When we spend time immersing ourselves in the Lord’s words, the Spirit begins to bring those words that we need most to the forefront of our minds, causing us to ask questions He is prepared to answer for us.

 Having paper and pencil to record our own insights and promptings is an important part of our studies, as all spiritual knowledge is a gift from God.
 Don’t cut off any avenue that might bring you greater insight.

 There are more ways to study the scriptures than what I have presented in this three-part series.
 The main point behind scripture study is that you have a reason, a purpose for your study.
 Just wandering aimlessly through the scriptures will do little for your soul.
-Once you begin to study the scriptures will real intent, knowing ahead of time how you are going to study, and what you are seeking to learn, you will make great headway in your learning.
+Once you begin to study the scriptures with real intent, knowing ahead of time how you are going to study, and what you are seeking to learn, you will make great headway in your learning.

 Plan on reading and rereading the scriptures over and over again for the rest of your life.
 This is why it is okay to plan on reading straight through on one visit, reading for history on another trip through the scriptures, and for answers on yet another time.
 As long as you study with a reason, that is what is important.
 Be sure to invite the Spirit to help you in your studies at all times.
 Studying the scriptures without the Spirit is a fruitless endeavor.